cccbr/runningatower/content/docs/ringingroom/_index.md

 ![CCTV at Ledbury](cctv_350.jpg)

-This may cover the ringing room and the bell chamber.
-It is useful for visitors, who may not be able to access the tower, and for learners.
+This may cover multiple areas.
+Images of the ringing room and bell chamber are useful for visitors who may not be able to access the tower.
+Images of the bell chamber are useful for learners.
+Images of other areas in and around the building may provide additional security, etc.

 ## Communication